 Chronic insulin resistance and diabetes are significant players in risk of dementia and cognitive dysfunction.
-Diabetes (and high blood pressure) in middle age (40-64 yrs of age) may lead to brain cell loss, dementia, problems with memory, thinking skills and other damage to the brain later in life.
+Diabetes (and high blood pressure) in middle age (age 40-64) may lead to brain cell loss, dementia, problems with memory, thinking skills and other damage to the brain later in life.
 Alzheimer’s aka type-3 diabetes